jgitver/jgitver/README.md

 ### use annotated tags version by default

-Without any configuration, `jgitver` will retrieve the ancestor commit (starrting from HEAD) that has an annotated tag on it, and will use this a a base version name.
+Without any configuration, `jgitver` will retrieve the ancestor commit (starting from HEAD) that has an annotated tag on it, and will use this a a base version name.
 It will append to that found version, any distance or branch name where needed.
 If no tag with a version can be found ``0.0.0` will be used.